Stafford Road railway station

 Stafford Road railway station served the city of Wolverhampton, historically then in Staffordshire, England from 1850 to 1852 on the :Wolverhampton–Shrewsbury line.

 The station opened in October 1850 by the Shrewsbury and Birmingham Railway.
 The station was situated to the west of Stafford Road at the present site of Stafford Road Junction.
 The station was served by six trains on Mondays to Saturdays with two on Sundays in both directions between Wolverhampton Temporary and Shrewsbury.
-It was a short distance from Wolverhampton station and so Stafford Road proved to be unprofitable and closed completely in June or July 1852.
+It was a short distance from Wolverhampton station and so Stafford Road proved to be unprofitable and closed completely in June or July 1852, contemporary with the closure of Wolverhampton Temporary station and the opening of Wolverhampton High Level.

 There is no evidence of the station's existence today.